music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 parallel titles, may be enclosed within a single {% include link elem="title" %} element, as in the following example:

-{% include plainExample.html example="examples/header/header-sample021.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample021.xml" valid="true" %}
 The electronic work will also have an external name (its ‘filename’ or ‘data set name’) or reference number on the computer system where it resides at any time.
 This name is